vendanor/preview-pull-request/README.md

 By default, preview charts are deleted from chart repository when PR is closed.
 Set `helm-remove-preview-charts=false` if you want to keep them.

+## Prerequisite
+This action is (currently) tightly coupled to the following set of tools.
+- Kubernetes
+- ghcr.io as container registry (could work with others, but not tested)
+- Docker containers
+- Helm charts

 ## Usage
 1. Define a Helm chart for your app where `appname`, `namespace`, `docker-image`, `pullsecret`, `url`, `cluster-issuer`, `tls-secret-name` is defined